-“I’m sorry,” she sighed, resting a hand on Roman’s arm.
+“I’m sorry,” Devikra sighed, resting a hand on Roman’s arm.

-Roman almost let himself lean into it.
-Beside Leandros, Devikra was still the closest thing to family he had.
-Orphaned at a young age, cut off from the world as an Enforcer, left alone to wander afterward in search of some sort of meaning.
+Roman almost leaned into it.
+Besides Leandros, Devikra was still the closest thing to family he had.
+Orphaned at a young age, cut off from the world by Unity, and left alone afterward to wander in search of meaning.
 Devikra had picked him up, dusted him off, and gave him that meaning he’d craved.
-She’d held him up and put him to work.
+She’d put him to work.

 “It’s been lonely without you,” she said.
-“I’ve had a hard time tracking Wil’s visions without you and Leandros to help.”
+“I’ve had a hard time tracking Wil’s visions without your help.”

 “Aleksir?
-He’s certainly better at following directions than his predecessors.”
-She levelled a flat stare at him.
+He’s certainly better at following directions than his predecessor.”
+She raised an eyebrow at him.
 “Are you jealous?”

-Roman pulled his arm free and turned on her.
+Roman pulled his arm free.
 “It’s been a long time for a reason, Dev!
 I told Aleksir that—,”

 “What, that our friendship is done?
-That you won’t work with me anymore?
-This isn’t something you can walk away from.
+That you won’t work for me anymore?
+This isn’t something you can walk away from, Egil.
 Ignoring the visions won’t keep them from happening,” Devikra said.

 “I don’t care!”
 Roman said.
-“I don’t want to know the future.
-It’s too much responsibility.
-I don’t work for you anymore.”
+“I don’t want to know the future and I don’t want to work for you.”

 “Egil,” Devikra chided, but Roman wasn’t about to stop there.

 “What happened in Histrios, Dev?
-Did you know I was a monster?
+Did you know then that I was a monster?
 Is that why you locked me up?”

-“Roman, stop,” Devikra said.
-Even when her tone was soft, it had an authoritative resonance that made Roman still.
-Then, Devikra surprised Roman by throwing her arms around him and hugging him.
-Roman reluctantly returned the embrace, the loose fabric of her scarves tickling his check.
+“Roman, stop,” Devikra snapped.
+Even with her tone soft as it was, it had an authoritative edge that stilled Roman.
+Then, Devikra surprised him by throwing her arms around him and hugging him.
+Roman reluctantly returned the embrace, Devikra’s long braid tickling his check.

 “That makes no sense,” Roman muttered.
 “Dev, did Wil see me get shot?
 Is that why you came to Histrios?”

-“No. If she’d seen what happened, of course I wouldn’t have sent you.”
+“No. If she’d seen what happened, of course I would have stopped it.”

-“But that wouldn’t have prevented it.
-Wilhara’s visions can’t be changed,” Roman said, parroting back what he’d always been told.
+Roman frowned and pulled back.
+“But…you couldn’t have.
+Wilhara’s visions can’t be changed,” Roman said, parroting what he’d always been told.
 Wil’s visions were infallible.
-No matter what he did, he couldn’t stop them.

 “What circumstances?”
 Roman asked, too shocked to be angry.

 Instead of answering, Devikra said, “Wil’s visions have been getting…Well, let’s just say the count of times she’s been wrong is rising.
-I don’t know whether to believe her latest batch of visions, but I had to warn you.”
+I don’t know whether to believe her latest visions, but I came here to warn you.”

 “What did she see?”

 “Many things, many timelines.
-Almost all of which seemed to end with Orean destroyed and you dead.”
+Most of which seemed to end with Orean destroyed and you dead.”

 Roman stared at her.
 “But I can’t die.
 You know that.
-I got shot in the heart and woke up a day later.
+You saw me get shot in the heart and live.
 You saw it.”

 “You were dead in Wil’s visions.
 I’m sure of it.”

-Slowly, Roman asked, “But…these visions can still be changed?”
+Roman didn’t entirely believe her, but he asked, “These visions can still be changed?”

 “Yes.
 I was trying to change them by keeping you in Home.
 If you don’t go to Orean, you can’t die there.
 It’s simple.”